Etheric Studies Glossary of Terms

 The attention/intention relationship amongst life fields can be characterized as rapport.
 Likewise, the link of entanglement between etheric personality and its avatar and between a top organizing field and its subfields might be characterized in terms of rapport.

-Reality: Reality is seen in the Implicit Cosmology as a fundamental characteristic of all there is.
+Reality: Reality is seen in the Pragmatic Model as a fundamental characteristic of all there is.
 And here, all there is, is defined as the life field referred to in this cosmology as First Cause or Source.
 That would make Source’s life field the reality field.
 While there is one reality, experienced reality is relative because it is perceived by individuals as a personal aspect of reality.

 Retrocognition: Awareness or knowledge of facts of past events or persons acquired by means of psychic ability.